Certora/Documentation/docs/cvl/hooks.md

 hook Sstore (slot 1).(offset 2) uint16 b STORAGE { ... }
 ```

-These different kinds of paths can be combined.
-For example, the following
+These different kinds of paths can be combined, subject to restrictions listed
-hook will execute whenever the contract writes to the `balance` field of a
+below.
+For example, the following hook will execute whenever the contract
-struct in the `users` mapping of contract `C`:
+writes to the `balance` field of a struct in the `users` mapping of contract
+`C`:
 ```cvl
 hook C.users[KEY address user].balance uint v (uint old_value) STORAGE { ... }
 ```